-We welcome contributions from all sources but reserve the right to select, reject, edit and excerpt articles at our sole discretion.
-We will publish no article which, in the opinion of the editorial staff, can be reasonably interpreted as insulting or offensive to any individual or group.
-We will not return unsolicited manuscripts.
-We do not publish book reviews or accept book submissions for review.
+The ACBA welcomes contributions from all sources but reserve the right to select, reject, edit and excerpt articles at the sole discretion of the editor and/or editorial board.
+The ACBA will publish no article which, in the opinion of the editorial staff, can be reasonably interpreted as insulting or offensive to any individual or group.
+The ACBA will not return unsolicited manuscripts.
+The ACBA does not publish book reviews or accept book submissions for review.
 The opinions expressed in articles contained in the LJ are the opinions of individual authors and not necessarily those of the ACBA or the firms or entities with which the writers are affiliated.
 Articles are provided for the general interest of the legal community, but the information contained therein does not constitute legal advice and should not be relied on as such.
 Neither the ACBA nor the individual authors assume any responsibility for the accuracy of information reported.
 The LJ assumes no responsibility for failure to report any matter inadvertently omitted or withheld from it.

 Letters to the Editor

 The LJ welcomes letters to the editor.
 Letters should be addressed to Jennifer Pulice and sent to email@example.com.
 All letters must include signature, address and phone number.
 All letters are subject to editing.
-We regret that we can neither print nor acknowledge every letter.
+The ACBA regrets that it can neither print nor acknowledge every letter.